uniGe-Connect/api.unige-connect.it/README.md

 5. Get the backend up as described before.

+6. After successfully created the endpoint, please create your tests in the tests/api/routes folder.

 **Note**: if some CORS policy problems appears, please change the port of the backend when typing uvicorn command (and also the env in the frontend api) to test it.